-Academic medical centers, with their dual components of research and clinical care, are in a unique position of being at the very beginning and very end of the science-tobusiness and product-to-patient chain.
-For example Partners Health Care at Massachusetts General Hospital (MGH) and Brigham and Women's Hospital (BWH) receives about \$1.4 billion in federal funding for its approximately 1300 investigators.
-Also, there are approximately 3000 clinicians in its core hospitals who use the very therapies and diagnostics that its researchers invent, for patient care.
+AMCs, with their dual components of research and clinical care, are in a unique position of being at the very beginning and very end of the science-to-business and product-to-patient chain.
+For example, the University of Massachusetts Medical School (UMMS) in Worcester receives \$250 million in federal funding for its nearly 1100 investigators and Partners Health Care at Massachusetts General Hospital (MGH) and Brigham and Women's Hospital receives about \$1.4 billion in federal funding for its approximately 1300 investigators.
+These AMCs use the very therapies and diagnostics that its researchers invent, for clinical care.